 A friend or family member wants to borrow my car for a few days - should I add them as an additional driver?

 While you can add them as an additional driver, any claims made will affect your No Claims Bonus.
-If they only want to borrow your car for a short term - anything from one hour to 30 days - our Car Sharing Insurance may be a better option for you.
+If they only want to borrow your car for a short term - anything from one hour to 30 days Veygo by Admiral's Car Sharing Insurance may be a better option for you.